 getShouldBailOut: () => new Promise(resolve => {

 // 2.
-Check items against rules (e.g., check SKUs, dimensions, tags)
+Check items against your eligibility rules (SKU, category, dimensions, value)

 const shouldBailout = false; // Replace with your actual check result

 // 3.
-Resolve promise
+Resolve the promise

 resolve(shouldBailout);